dotanuki-labs/simple-weather/README.md

 This project requires
-[latest stable release of Android Studio](https://developer.android.com/studio/releases), ie, 7.x.z (Bumblebee) and also should work fine with Beta/Canary versions of the IDE.
+[latest stable release of Android Studio](https://developer.android.com/studio/releases), ie Bumblebee (as per this sample is provided) and also should work fine with Beta/Canary versions of the IDE.

 Also note that local builds **require JDK11**, since this project compiles against Java11 bytecode.